₱3,074 Find Cheap Flights from Manila to China

 Sometimes travel dates aren't set in stone.
 If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying from Manila to China up to 3 days before/after your preferred dates.
 You can then pick the flights that suit you best.

-Top 5 airlines serving from Manila to China
+Reviews of the top 5 airlines flying from Manila to China

 Need help choosing which airline to fly with from Manila to China?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.